Itasca State Park: Archaeological and cemetery sites

+Itasca Bison Kill Site

 The Itasca Bison Kill Site is the oldest archaeological site within Itasca State Park.
 The site dates back to the Early Eastern Archaic period.
 The discovery took place in 1937 during the construction of the Wilderness Drive.
 It is located near the southwestern shore of Lake Itasca by Nicollet Creek.
 An initial finding of the remains of human made artifacts prompted the University of Minnesota to conduct an extensive excavation of the area in 1964 and 1965.
 Excavation of the area revealed a large of amount of bones from an extinct species of Bison hence the name of the site.
 Human tools, such as knives, spears and scrapers were discovered in the vicinity.

+Itasca State Park Site

 The Itasca State Park Site was discovered and excavated by Jacob Brower in the late 19th century.
 The site consists of ten burial mounds, dating back approximately 800 years, along the northeastern shore of Lake Itasca.
 An effort was made in the late 1980s to rebury American Indian remains that had been removed.
 This act was in collaboration with a statewide effort to rebury the several thousand remains that had been excavated.

+Other sites

 Several other major sites exist in Itasca, including the Headwaters Site, which is located along the northeast shore of Lake Itasca, and a village site discovered by Jacob Brower in the late 19th century.
 Significant portions of this site have been converted into trails, parking lots and visitor service facilities.
 Archaeological remains have also been discovered at the Headwater's West Terrace Site along the west bank of the Mississippi near Lake Itasca, the Bear Paw Campground Site which lies adjacent to Lake Itasca, as well as Pioneer Cemetery which is located on the eastern shore of Lake Itasca and contains the remains of early European pioneers.